-WPA uses a passphrase to perform authentication and generate the initial data encryption keys.
+WPA-PSK uses a much stronger encryption algorithm than WEP so it is harder to decode.
+This option uses a passphrase to perform the authentication and generate the initial data encryption keys.
 Then it dynamically varies the encryption key.
 WPA-PSK uses Temporal Key Integrity Protocol (TKIP) data encryption, implements most of the IEEE 802.11i standard, and is designed to work with all wireless network interface cards, but not all wireless access points.
 It is superseded by WPA2-PSK.

-WPA2-PSK is stronger than WPA-PSK.
+WPA2-PSK is the strongest.
 It is advertised to be theoretically indecipherable due to the greater degree of randomness in encryption keys that it generates.
 WPA2-PSK gets higher speed because it is usually implemented through hardware, while WPA-PSK is usually implemented through software.
 WPA2-PSK uses a passphrase to authenticate and generate the initial data encryption keys.
 Then it dynamically varies the encryption key.